Discover Cedar Mesa and Comb Ridge in this unique opportunity to learn from experts!

 With guest anthropologist Rebecca Martin and archaeologist, Winston Hurst, learn about the Cedar Mesa and Comb Ridge area and its fascinating history that spans thousands of years.
 Explore the natural beauty of the landscape and side canyons, and learn about geology, desert ecology, and more during three days and three nights of guided tours.
 Rebecca has guided for over 25 years on the Colorado Plateau, most recently leading Range Creek Archaeology trips for CFI.
 Winston grew up in S.E Utah, and upon completing university work, returned to devote his professional career to his beloved home territory.

 Our seminar starts with an evening session, followed by three days of field outings, mostly by van, with stops for hikes (from 1/2 mile up to about 4 miles round trip).
 The exact trip itinerary varies somewhat each year, featuring guest faculty “choice” days plus several standard stops.
 Locations will include familiar and lesser known historical and archaeological sites in Butler and Comb Washes, Cedar Mesa side canyons, a spectacular drive along the Comb itself, and walking a portion of Posey’s Trail.
 In true CFI naturalist style, guides overview geography, observe plants, discuss native uses, and note anything else of interest!
 On the longer hike day, participants may wish to go part way and return early with a CFI guide to our vehicle and comfy lawn chair with our trip library at hand.

 Our trip group is kept small with a minimum of 5 and maximum of 8 participants.

 Trip fee includes lodging (double occupancy) and meals beginning with breakfast day 1 through lunch last day, plus permit fees and transportation.
 If you wish to reserve a single room, please do so in advance with a $60 per night single supplement.
 A part of your fee helps to underwrite our educational school programs.

-To learn more about Cedar Mesa issues and conservation efforts, please visit the Friends of Cedar Mesa.
+To learn more about Cedar Mesa issues and various conservation proposals, please visit the Friends of Cedar Mesa website.